 This is the first main sub-question to answer ‘Is the learn/work environment adding value?’
+The need to belong is a powerful and fundamental motivator of human behaviour.
 Do people feel better when they leave the learn/work environment than when they arrived?
-Is there a social environment (culture) based on trust where people have the courage to speak up and to self direct?
+Do they have a notion of belonging?
+Is there a social environment (culture) based on trust where people have the courage to speak up and to self-direct?
 Does it promote positivity, and reduce stress?

-“Show me your learn/work environment and I’ll tell you who you are.”
-(René Stevens)
+“Show me your learn/work environment and I’ll tell you who you are,

 - Force of energy – Engagement of Spirit (Being).

 - Quality of energy – Engagement of Heart (Feeling).